-All Championship matches will be played on the five Bowling Greens in Victoria Park, Leamington Spa, with additional matches being played on the two courts at Kenilworth Croquet Club.
-Players are expected from at least 12 countries.
+played on the five Bowling Greens in Victoria Park, Learnington Spa, with additional matches being played on the two courts at Kenilworth Croquet Club.
+Players are expected from at least for the Gazette, and suddenly I realise no Chairman's column prepared.
+Guilty I am afraid, I have been playing croquet.